Bowie House Hotel is Texas' Elevated Hub of Cowboy Culture

 An Ash Spa treatment room at Bowie House.

 If you’re making a trip out yonder — and by out yonder, I mean out west to Fort Worth — you have a new spot to rest your head and park those cowboy boots for the night.
 Bowie House, Auberge Resorts Collection, has opened, and I recently decamped for a two-night stay to experience its offerings.
-Auberge, long known for its luxury retreats (with a Dallas Auberge opening 2026), has created a hotel that embodies the spirit of Cowtown — perhaps best described as the love child of Ralph Lauren’s Rhinelander mansion in New York City’s Upper East Side (if it were.premiering a new Western collection — chic and sophisticated, but still denim) and the Dutton family ranch in Yellowstone.
+Auberge, long known for its luxury retreats (with a Dallas Auberge opening 2026), has created a hotel that embodies the spirit of Cowtown — perhaps best described as the love child of Ralph Lauren’s Rhinelander mansion in New York City’s Upper East Side (if it were premiering a new Western collection — chic and sophisticated, but still denim) and the Dutton family ranch in Yellowstone.

 Avid equestrian and Bowie House owner Jo Ellard retained architecture and interiors firm BOKA Powell to create a sleek, contemporary building with gravity-defying glass features and interiors that combine warm brick and cast stone.
 The homey (if said home was owned by a Tex-illionaire) wood vaulted foyer lobby pairs weathered limestone floors, plaster walls, and arched openings with intriguing art and furniture.